Customer engagement skills: why they’ve become top priority

 Whatever industry you’re in, you’ll need to keep pace with the types of customer-led changes outlined in the examples of Amazon and Alibaba.
 And that means upskilling your front line employees whose learning requirements are about to change dramatically.
 Knowledge has never been so important when it comes to securing and retaining customers.

 Thanks to mobile devices and computers, people are used to accessing answers and solutions immediately; they expect the same from your business if they’re considering investing in your products.
 Companies must meet increased customer expectations by providing their front line staff and sales teams with the knowledge they need.
 Having great products isn’t enough to keep today’s knowledgeable customers happy.
 They want to enjoy their retail experience.
 Give them a great experience and they’re much more likely to stay loyal.

 Getting the relevant knowledge to employees is key.
 The learning has to be in their heads and to hand, available where and when they need it so they can deliver a satisfactory customer experience.

 Axonify is an intelligent knowledge platform that enables bespoke, relevant and adaptive content to be accessed by employees via mobile devices and desktop computers.
-It has already had a dramatic effect with global brands such as Walmart, Ethicon (a Johnson & Johnson subsidiary) and Toyota.
+It has already had a dramatic effect with global brands such as Walmart and Ethicon (a Johnson & Johnson subsidiary).